 We are doing our best to provide updated addresses in the profiles available on our website.
 However, transfers between facilities happen quite often and the address provided on Wire of Hope can be out of date.
 For inmates located in the United States, please refer to this page.
 It will give you all of the inmate locator engines currently available (by State and also for the Federal system).
 If you are trying to locate an inmate that does not have a profile on our website, Wire of Hope will not provide any customer support.
 You can still try to use the inmate locators, but please note that you will probably need the inmate’s first and last names, and maybe their ID number too.

 We understand that some visitors have their own limits regarding the crime of the people they would like to write.
-However, it is important for us to protect our customers’ privacy and for this reason, Wire of Hope will not provide any more details than the ones already mentioned in the profiles.
+However, it is important for us to protect our members’ privacy and for this reason, Wire of Hope will not provide any more details than the ones already mentioned in the profiles.
 Please note that the offenses are listed in each ad and have been verified by our team, to the best extent possible.
 You are also free to contact the Facility / Department of Corrections / Federal Bureau of Prisons or even to ‘Google’ inmates if you want to, but please keep in mind that one should not believe everything they read on the Internet!

 Please don’t think your prison penpal is trying to mislead you here.
 The ‘official’ release dates are calculated on various criteria, and do not always reflect all factors, such as good time credits for example.
 For this reason, small differences should not be a concern.
 However, if you notice a wide disparity between the dates, please inform Wire of Hope, and feel free to address the question with your penpal directly.

 A virtual life sentence is a number of years of imprisonment so important that the prison penpal is unlikely to ever be released or survive their sentence.
 On our website, that mention is indicated on the profiles of inmates with no earliest release date before they reach the age of 65.